Copyright © 2017 California Project LEAN. All rights reserved.

-Policy in Action: A Guide to Implementing Your Local School Wellness Policy (Download the Entire Guide)
+Parents in Action: A Guide to Engaging Parents in Local School Wellness Policy

 The school food and physical activity environment plays a large role in the foods students eat and the amount of physical activity they engage in.
 An important step to help youth eat better and increase their physical activity is to improve the food and physical activity environment in their schools.
 These fact sheets will provide you with and overview of school food and physical activity policy challenges and opportunities.